aiven/aiven-docs/docs/products/flink/howto/manage-flink-applications.md

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select your Aiven for Apache Flink® service.
 2. From the left sidebar, select **Applications**.
-3. On the **Applications** landing page, click on the application name for which you want to create a new version.
+3. On the **Applications** landing page, click the application name for which you want to create a new version.

 ### For SQL application